arunmr1980/academic-integrator/README.md

 ### 3.Timetable to lessonplan integration

-When timetable is created, it is used to generate class calendars and employee calendars and lessonplans
+When timetable is created, it is used to generate class calendars and employee calendars and lessonplans.
+This is the operations #1 and #2 done in a sequence

 #### Trigger source